Untermyer Park and Gardens: Building the gardens

 Untermyer had a passion for horticulture, which he said he inherited from his mother, and was an expert in the subject.
 According to his family, if he could have lived his life over again, he would have wanted to be the New York City Parks Commissioner.
-Untermyer wanted his estate to have formal gardens, and his competitive nature wanted them to be better than John D. Rockefeller's, whose estate Kykuit was not too far away, so in 1916, after buying additional property to the north and east of the original estate to expand it to 150 acre, Untermyer hired the École des Beaux Arts trained architect and landscape designer William Welles Bosworth – who had contributed to the architecture of Kykuit on and off for 20 years – to build "the finest garden in the world."
+Untermyer wanted his estate to have formal gardens, and his competitive nature wanted them to be better than John D. Rockefeller's, whose estate Kykuit was not too far away, so in 1916, after buying additional property to the north and east of the original estate to expand it to 150 acre, Untermyer hired the École des Beaux Arts-trained architect and landscape designer William Welles Bosworth – who had contributed to the architecture of Kykuit on and off for 20 years – to build "the finest garden in America."

 Bosworth, despite his Beaux Arts training, had become conflicted about the influence of that style on American landscape gardening, and the jumble of other styles that were mixed into it with imported garden ornaments from Europe.
 In an article in The American Architect he complained about the "resulting incoherence [due to the fact that] lacking a tradition at home, our minds are furnished with pictures of every sort of formal garden."
 He regretted that the U.S. had "no pure historic style" of its own.
 Bosworth himself preached that the topography of the land on which the garden was to be built, and the position of the house on the property, should determine what kind of features it should contain.
 To Bosworth, it was also ideal that the house and garden should be built at the same time.
 This was not possible with the Untermyer estate, as Greystone was already built and was not well-sited for Bosworth's purposes.
 The land as well was not flat and regular as a tradition formal garden would require.
 Instead, Untermyer's estate was rocky and irregular with hillocks, mounds, outcroppings and dips, and it sloped steeply down to the Hudson River.

 In addition, while Rockefeller wanted a spring and fall garden, as he and his family did not live at Kykuit in the summer, Untermyer's focus was on horticulture and growing things, and wanted Bosworth to provide – along with stands of trees, water features and architectural effects – a plan which would allow for fruits, shrubs and flower to be grown.
 Bosworth decided that the only part of the estate which would be appropriate for this was the site of a previous garden in the northeast portion of the property.
 The difficulty was to unify the landscape, and integrate the main house, several smaller houses, and the greenhouses – which Bosworth did not appreciate, but which were extremely important to Untermyer – into the overall scheme.